Mission

 • Human resource development

-The degree (diploma) awarded to students specifies the Direction they have chosen, distinguishing the Department and enhancing the professional prospects of graduates.
+The degree (diploma) awarded to students specifies the specialized track they have chosen, distinguishing the Department and enhancing the professional prospects of its graduates.

 Objectives

-The Undergraduate Program of the Department of Social and Education Policy is designed to:
+The Undergraduate Program of the Department of Social and Educational Policy is designed to:

 • Provide high-quality education in line with international academic standards.